RaumfahrerSpiffy/HiDPI.io/README.md

 Run the script again in the terminal, but choose option 3 (to disable HiDPI system wide)

-### Recovery mode
+### Recovery mode (if the above method does not work)

-If you cant boot into system, or get any another issues, you can boot into macOS Recovery mode, and use the Terminal.app
+If you cannot boot into system, you can boot into macOS Recovery mode, and use the Terminal.app (To boot into the recovery partition press and hold Command+R upon reboot until the Apple logo appears)

 There are two ways to close it.
 It is recommended to choose the first one